AarthiJuryala/Stock-Market-Prediction---Hacktober-fest-23/README.md

 ## Demo

-Check out the deployed version of our data-driven stock market analysis app on Streamlit: [Stock Market Analysis and Prediction Tool](https://stock-market-prediction--hacktoberfest23.streamlit.app/)
+Check out the deployed version of our data-driven stock market analysis app on Streamlit: [Stock Market Analysis and Prediction Tool](https://stock-market-prediction-and-analysis.streamlit.app/)

+## Note

+The main branch is no longer functional due to changes in the yfinance data source.
+Please switch to the updated branch for the latest working version of the code.